Aidymouse/Hexfriend/README.md

 -   Save maps in browser
 -   Create and edit path and text styles
 -   Overlay any image on top of the map for easy tracing
+-   Add a gap between hexes for easy cutting out
+-   Generate terrain or icons using in-built or custom made generator rulesets

 ### Meat and Bones